 According to the Center for Disease Control, approximately 48 million people experience food poisoning every year, resulting in more than 3,000 deaths.
 No one wants to experience these tragedies while enjoying their summer fun.
 Understanding the hazards of food-borne disease is a crucial step to maintaining your safety.
 The guidelines below will help keep you and your food healthy and safe.

-Grilling is a fun way to spend a hot summer day, but it’s vital to practice grill safety.
+Grilling is a fun way to spend a hot summer day, but it’s important to practice grill safety.
 In addition to harboring loads of bacteria, grills can be infiltrated by bees and wasps who build their nests inside, making the device dangerous for inattentive cooks.
 Use care when uncovering the grill to avoid being stung.
-Nests can grow quickly, so check every time you use the equipment.
-Once you start cooking, use a thermometer to check if the meat has reached a safe temperature.
+Nests can build quickly, so check every time you use the device.
+Once you start cooking, use a thermometer to check if the meat has reached a safe temperature for consumption.
 Safe temperatures range from 140 F for solid items such as steak and fish, 160 F for ground meat, and 165 F for poultry.

 Picnics are another great way to spend your summer.
 Make sure you bring clean water to your picnic if none is available on site.
 You also need to handle your food with care.
 Clean your hands before and after handling raw meat, and wash utensils and dishes used for uncooked food before using them again.
 Bring hand sanitizer and wipes to keep yourself clean during your outing.